frank-miao/MA234-Analysis-of-Beijing-PM2.5-data/report.md

   With more specific analysis, we find the pollution in fall seems worse than that of spring.
   Thus, we assign 3 for fall and 2 for spring.

+  This feature stands for some meaning:
+  Because Beijing uses heating in winter, it will use a lot of coal, resulting in a large amount of PM2.5

 * **Feature 2**